pmean/build-website/text/07/StubbornInsistence.md

 -   intravenous antibiotics, and
 -   low-dose cyclosporin.

-I\'m not a doctor, but I suspect that each of these steps carries a non-trivial risk of harm.
+I'm not a doctor, but I suspect that each of these steps carries a non-trivial risk of harm.
 Can we ethically ask patients to suffer the risk of harm in order to provide information with a greater degree of scientific credibility?
 The answer is yes is some circumstances, but you